 Healing and Troubleshooting

-The triangle is the female genital piercing most likely to be a heavy bleeder, so don’t be surprised if you spot, or even flow, for several days afterward.
+The triangle is the vulva piercing most likely to be a heavy bleeder, so don’t be surprised if you spot, or even flow, for several days afterward.
 It is prudent to wear at least a panty liner, if not a pad, for several days.

 Consider carefully a decision to remove triangle jewelry, even momentarily; reinserting it later is often impossible.

 Because the piercing is located back against the body at the natural folds, evidence of an abandoned triangle is hardly visible.

 What My Happy Clients Say